 - Innovation & Collaboration

 “Equitable opportunity, access, and college persistence drive our efforts.
-Only 4% of the 50,000 Detroit Hispanics have bachelor’s degrees.
-There are 37,000 Hispanic high school students in Michigan, and almost 10% of those Latino high schoolers are concentrated at Cesar Chávez Academy and Western International (both have largest single building concentrations of Hispanic students in the state).
-These students represent the largest minority group in the country and will grow to 30% by 2050.”
+Only 8% of the 50,000 Detroit Hispanics have bachelor’s degrees.
+9% of Michigan’s K-12 student population is Hispanic – a number that continues to grow and outpace other groups.
+These students represent the largest minority group in the country and will grow to 30% by 2060.”

 To complement our service delivery, we have created a technology toolkit.
 Through these virtual supports, we can address digital equity and inclusion and provide even more resources to students and families.